Programming notes/Communicated state and calls

 The pitch seems to be "like JSON but more compact and more precisely typed".

-Note that it also parses faster than JSON.
+Note that it also parses faster than JSON - though that difference can be negated in some cases.

 Types includes